MiSArch/docs/docs/docs/user-manuals/how-to-use-frontend.md

 ## Where to Find the Frontend

-If we deploy the MiSArch system — the whole infrastructure — on our local machine we will find the Frontend at the following URL: http://localhost:4000.
+If we deploy the MiSArch system — the whole infrastructure — on our local machine using Docker, we will find the Frontend under <http://localhost:4000>.

 ## Step-by-step User Guide

 This section primarily describes step-by-step how to operate the Frontend so that each feature can be tried out.
-This is because some features are only available if you have exercised another feature in advance.
-For example, you have to have created a product before you can order it in the online store.
+This is because some features are only available if you have executed something else previously.
+For example, you must have created a product before you can order it in the online store.
 Let's start with user management.
 This is where Keycloak comes into play.
-Once we know how to register a user and assign them permissions to manage the online store, we move on to managing the online store — how do we add products?
+Once we know how to register a user and assign them permission to manage the online store, we move on to managing the online store — how do we add products?
 How do we restock the products?
 How do we create tax rates?
 In the third subsection, we then use the frontend from the customer's perspective.
 We note that some steps need to be taken before you can simply visit the online store to try out features from the customer's perspective.
 The three subsections represent the three superordinate roles that you can or even have to take on in the meantime when operating the frontend:

 - Keycloak administrator